ericguan04/semaforr_ros2/src/social_context/social_context/pose_estimation/README.md

 ## Overview

 Currently, the pose estimation system centers around the **OpenPose Node**, which processes camera images and detects human body position poses using the OpenPose library.
+Alternatively, the code now includes the MediaPipe Pose Node.

 **Core Component:**
-- **OpenPose Node**: Processes live camera data and publishes human pose detections in 2D pixel coordinates
+- **OpenPose Node**: Processes live camera data and publishes human pose detections in 2D pixel coordinates (alternatively, you can use the **MediaPipe Pose Node**).
 - **Human 3D LiDAR Fusion Node**: Combines 2D pose detections with LiDAR data to produce 3D human positions for navigation
 - **Image Publisher**: A testing utility that publishes static test images to simulate camera input during development (lightweight alternative to using HuNav simulator)